ashna-asrani27/travelista/README.md

 - This project was built by using HTML5, CSS3, Bootstrap 4 for the front-end part.
 - Node.js/ Express framework for the back-end API and MongoDB for the database were used.
-- The database is in the MongoDB Atlas remote cloud and front-end deployment took place in Heroku environment.
+- The database is in the MongoDB Atlas remote cloud.